 First, there are tons of benefits to a content strategy, but most important (arguably) and the focus of the article are on the competitive advantage.
 Your close competitors are all itching to poach your users, whether that’s converting new prospects before you do or stealing them away with special offers.
 If you don’t already have a straight competitor, you will soon.
 SaaS is a fast-paced, high growth industry, and it’s only getting faster with time:

 (Image Source: Tom Tunguz)

 Staying ahead of your competition means being more visible, being more trusted, being more valuable, and encouraging greater loyalty.
-If your content marketing strategy is, on the whole, better than your competitors’, you’ll have no trouble achieving all of these.
+If your SaaS content marketing strategy is, on the whole, better than your competitors’, you’ll have no trouble achieving all of these.

 The second important consideration is that content marketing is a long-term strategy.
 As you’ll see when I describe the benefits of each pillar of SaaS content, the benefits of content compound over time, growing exponentially especially during the early months of implementation.
-By comparison, a paid advertising or traditional marketing campaign will net you a positive, yet consistent return:
+By comparison, a paid advertising or traditional SaaS marketing campaign will get you a positive, yet consistent return:

 (Image Source: Stevenson Financial Marketing)

 Accordingly, it takes time to develop, but once you’ve established some early momentum, you’ll see a rising rate return for as long as you continue managing your campaign.

 Two Main Pillars

 With those considerations out of the way, I’d like to present you with the two main pillars you’ll use to establish your content strategy: